gumaerc-testorg/18.217-fall-2019/content/pages/instructor-insights.md

 I built on a popular practice of asking students to “scribe” notes for individual lectures.
 Making good notes takes a lot of work and requires feedback from the lecturer.

-To streamline this process, I created a single document on [Overleaf](http://overleaf.com), an online collaborative LaTeX editor.
+To streamline this process, I created a single document on {{% resource_link "a813d7bc-8064-4ab4-bfe0-c45a3ca69955" "Overleaf" %}}, an online collaborative LaTeX editor.
 I asked students to sign up to cover lectures.
 The document was carefully set up on Overleaf so that students could add their lectures as new sections into the larger document.
 Other students in the class could then edit and correct these notes as the semester goes on.

 {{< div-with-class "reveal1">}}